Protocol frames

 For compatibility with Ice, IceRPC always encodes 1.1 (on 2 bytes) as the Ice encoding version in encapsulations even though IceRPC doesn't know anything about payload encoding.
 That's because:

-• if this encapsulation is received by an Ice application, the only encoding supported by both Ice and IceRPC is Slice1 (Slice1 is a new name for Ice encoding version 1.1).
+• if this encapsulation is received by an Ice application, the only encoding supported by both Ice and IceRPC is the Ice encoding version 1.1.

 • if this encapsulation is received by an IceRPC application, this 1.1 version is ignored.